 Lavender might be a pretty and fragrant purple flower, known to help you relax, but your Valentine may be a little offended if you present them with a bunch.
 “While lavender can smell wonderful, they convey a message of mistrust,” points out Zaratsian.
 However, keep in mind that this belief stems from the Victorian era and, these days it more commonly symbolizes purity and calmness.
-Want to avoid going the flower route this Valentine’s Day?
-Here are 22 gifts women actually want for Valentine’s Day.
+Don’t want to go the flower route?
+Here are 50 gifts women actually want for Valentine’s Day.

 Yellow roses might feel bright and cheery, but if your Valentine is a history buff they should be avoided.
 According to Teleflora, in Victorian times, the yellow rose symbolized jealousy—not exactly a sentiment you want to express on the day of love.
 Today, the sunny hued flower represents friendship, joy, and caring, so unless you want to put your Valentine in the friend zone, you should stay away.
 Not into the idea of roses?
 Here are other flowers your Valentine will appreciate.